Hitting sets and colorings of hypergraphs

 For an arbitrary coloring of the vertices each set out of the eight has strictly more than $\frac{k}{4}$ colors which does not appear in them, so by the pigeonhole principle we have 3 sets with a common missing color.
 Observe that any three sets can be separated from the others with the union of a horizontal and a vertical strip, which implies $m(k)>3(\lceil \frac{3}{4}k\rceil-1)$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{s_strip}]

 For given $k\ge 2$ take a hypergraph from $\A$ which has a non-poly\-chromatic edge of size at least $m_\A(k)-1$ for any coloring.
 Take $k(s-1)+1$ copies of the point set that forms the vertices of this hypergraph, and place them along a diagonal line so that all edges of the original hypergraph would be still an edge.
-For any coloring of the resulting hypergraph all copy has $m_\A(k)-1$ points in it forming an edge and missing at least one color.
-By the pigeonhole principle we have $s$ of these with the same missing color, these points are contained in the union of $s$ axis-parallel strips, so $s \cdot m_\A(k) -s + 1 \le m_{\A_s}(k)$.
+For any coloring of the resulting hypergraph, all copies have an edge of size $m_\A(k)-1$ that is not polychromatic, so there is a color which does not appear on the vertices of this hyperedge.
+By the pigeonhole principle we have $s$ of these hyperedges with the same missing color, these points are contained in the union of $s$ axis-parallel strips, so $s \cdot m_\A(k) -s + 1 \le m_{\A_s}(k)$.

 For the other inequality we have to show the existence of a coloring such that any edge of size at least $s \cdot m_\A(k) -s + 1$ contains all $k$ colors.
-The same coloring as for $m_\A(k)$ satisfies this, because any $s \cdot m_\A(k) -s + 1$ points which is in the union of $s$ strips has $m_\A(k)$ points in it contained in a single strip. \end{proof}
+The same coloring as for $m_\A(k)$ satisfies this, because any set of $s \cdot m_\A(k) -s + 1$ points which is contained in the union of $s$ strips has a subset of $m_\A(k)$ points contained in a single strip. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{vegtelen_sorozat}.
-(1):] We will show that for every $A \in \mathcal{A}_{D,C}^{\infty}$ there exists $T_A \in \mathcal{T}_3$ and $\phi :V(A)\to V(T_A)$ injection such that for every hyperedge $E \subseteq V(A)$ the set $\phi [E]\subseteq V(T_A)$ is also a hyperedge of $T_A$.
+(1):] We will show that for every $A \in \mathcal{A}_{D,\N}^{\infty}$ there exists $T_A \in \mathcal{T}_3$ and $\phi :V(A)\to V(T_A)$ injection such that for every hyperedge $E \subseteq V(A)$ the set $\phi [E]\subseteq V(T_A)$ is also a hyperedge of $T_A$.
 Therefore, if we can $k$-color $\left(T_A\right)_m$ properly for $m:=m_{\mathcal{T}_3}(k)$, we obtain a polychromatic $k$-coloring of $A_{m}$.